 I taught myself everything through trial and error.
 The best way to go about this is to think of what you would search for when trying to find your post.
-“10 Boutique Hotels in Paris” “How to” “Where to” Questions are always great because people are searching these terms into google.
+“10 Boutique Hotels in Paris” “How to” and “Where to” Questions are always great because people are searching these terms on google.
 I like to look ahead and see if anyone has written about the same topic.
 If there is already a post I will read it and see how my content compares.
-If someone does it better than let them be the expert.
+If someone does it better then let them be the expert.
 But if you have a new spin on something or can attract the right readers from your specific content, write about it.

 Honestly, I dance.
 I dance every single day at the same time and the break away from the computer and the adrenalin mix gets my mind going.
-I still don’t know how I learn a new routine and think blog posts and strategy at the same time.
+I still don’t know how I learn a new routine and think about blog posts and strategies at the same time.
 There are moments when I think too much and end up messing up but most of the time I am good.

 Also, my readers are amazing!
 I get so many questions through Instagram DM or through email.
 I try to write a post like this one that people ask for.
 It is easier to write a whole post about a topic if it will come up more than once and be relevant than to answer each person individually.

 I want to become a resource for people around the world and this is the best way to do it.

 Ideas come in waves like anything naturally.
 I have a good friend who I will meet with and I bring my notebook and we just brainstorm content ideas.
 But otherwise, I write notes upon notes of ideas and see how they play out.
 I hope the ideas keep coming with all of your questions.